sarah-walker-pcem/pcem/readme.txt

 Notes :

-- The AT and AMI 286 both fail part of their self test.
-This doesn't really affect anything, just puts an irritating message on the screen.

 - The time on the PC1512 clock is wrong.
 The date is correct, though since the PC1512's bios isn't Y2k compliant, it thinks it's 1988.